-2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings.
+2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings (they are rather called meetings of a Question).
 However, rapporteurs may be called upon to chair those portions of working party or study group meetings that deal with their particular area of expertise.
-In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.
+In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply, and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.

 2.3.3.14 The parent working party (or study group) must define clear terms of reference for each rapporteur.
 The general direction to be followed in the study should be discussed, reviewed as necessary and agreed periodically by the parent group.

 2.3.3.15 When meetings are arranged to be held outside ITU premises, participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, no participant should be excluded from participation if he or she is unwilling to pay the charge.
 Additional services offered by the host shall be voluntary, and there shall be no obligation on any of the participants resulting from these additional services.
+(See also 2.2.2 of [WTSA Res.
+1].)

+2.4 Attendance of chairs, vice-chairs, rapporteurs [and editors]

+2.4.1 Delegates, on accepting a role of chair, vice-chair, rapporteur or associate rapporteur, are expected to have the necessary support of their Member State, Sector Member, Associate or Academia to fulfil this commitment throughout the study period.
+Similarly, editors are expected to have the necessary support throughout the lifetime of their tasks.
+Their attendance (or remote participation when applicable) is critical to the effective functioning of their respective groups.

+2.4.2 After each study group meeting, TSAG (see 4.10 of [WTSA Res.
+1]) and the Director of TSB shall be informed of the non-attendance (or absence of remote participation when applicable) of chairs and vice-chairs appointed by WTSA, together with the reason, if known.
+Study groups shall take prompt action to raise the issue with the Director to discuss with the members concerned in an attempt to encourage and facilitate participation of these delegates (or nomination of a replacement).

+2.4.3 At each study group (or working party) meeting, the study group management team shall be informed of the non-attendance (or absence of remote participation when applicable) of chairs and vice-chairs of working parties and other groups (see clause 4), and of rapporteurs, appointed during the study period, together with the reason, if known.
+The study group management team shall take prompt action to raise this issue with the members concerned in an attempt to encourage and facilitate participation of these delegates (or nomination of a replacement).
+Chairs and vice-chairs of working parties, and rapporteurs, who continuously fail to attend, for 18 months from their first absence, study group (or working party) meetings where they have a role to play (or to participate remotely to them when applicable), without notifying the study group management team, shall be removed from their position.